Day 2 of the 12 Days of CHRISTmas

 He was the Great Jehovah of the Old Testament, the Messiah of the New.
 Under the direction of His Father, He was the creator of the earth.
 “All things were made by him; and without him was not anything made that was made” (John 1:3).

 Before Jesus Christ had even came to earth he was an important part of our existence.
 He was the one that created this world that we live on.
-Not only did he create this world but also each one of our bodies.
-My body.
-He created my body.
+Not only did he create this world but each of our bodies… like my body… he created my body, the one I loathe…

 President Russell M. Nelson’s talk entitled “Jesus the Christ: Our Master and More” explained this when he said: